 It’s a personal choice whether to use products containing gluten.
 What you put on your body is just as important as what you put in it, so it’s important to “listen” to your body.
 If you’re using products that contain gluten be watchful for potential signs of a reaction.
 Symptoms include rashes, bumps near the hairline or back of neck, or eye irritation.

 The great news is that there are gluten-free options!
 There are many makeup and personal care companies with dedicated gluten-free facilities and certified gluten-free products.
-Gluten-Free Living is compiling a list of some of our favorites, so stay tuned for the list coming in January.

 Found of gluten-free skincare company weighs in